DextroLaev/da6401_assignment3/README.md

 ## 📁 Directory Structure
     /dakshina_dataset_v1.0/
+    /models/                        # after training, the model is saved in this directory /plots/                         # contains some plot like confusion matrix, attention-heatmap, etc.
+    /web_page/                      # contains the html file that help to visualize the attention based heatmaps.
-    /models/                        # after training, the model is saved in this directory /predicted_vanilla/             # Have a .txt file that have the prediction made by the vanilla model.(English_Word,Predicted_Word,Actual_Word)
+    /predicted_vanilla/             # Have a .txt file that have the prediction made by the vanilla model.(English_Word,Predicted_Word,Actual_Word)
     /predicted_attention/           # Have a .txt file that have the prediction made by the attention model.(English_Word,Predicted_Word,Actual_Word)
     ./